jon-mil-92/DisplayHotKeys/README.md

 ## Antivirus Notice

-Some antivirus engines may flag Display Hot Keys as malicious (`Trojan:Win32/Wacatac.B!ml`). **This is a false positive.** Display Hot Keys contains no malware.
+An antivirus engine may flag Display Hot Keys as malicious. **This is a false positive.** Display Hot Keys contains no malware.

-The `!ml` suffix indicates the file was flagged by a **machine-learning heuristic**, not by a signature matching known malware.
-These heuristics tend to distrust small, independent utilities that legitimately need low-level system access — which is exactly what Display Hot Keys requires.
+These detections come from **machine-learning heuristics** rather than signatures matching known malware.
+Such heuristics tend to distrust small, independent utilities that legitimately need low-level system access — which is exactly what Display Hot Keys requires.

 ### Why it gets flagged

-* **The executable is not yet code-signed** — An unsigned binary with no established reputation is the single strongest trigger for these heuristics.
+* **The executable is not yet code-signed** — An unsigned binary is the single strongest trigger for these heuristics.

 * **Low reputation / low prevalence** — Newly released or freshly built binaries have no download history, so reputation-based scanners treat them as unknown.